CO-ADD/adjCOADD/README.rst

 adjCOADD
 =====

-adjCOADD is a Django app to conduct web-based Micro-organism database screening.
+adjCOADD is a Django application for CO-ADD's micro-organism database.